bam93/fair_covid_molvisexp/README.md

 # FAIR sharing of molecular visualization experiences

-This is a data and code collection (`fair_covid_molvisexp`) for our publication available as preprint on [biorxiv](http://dx.doi.org/10.1101/2020.08.27.270140) experimenting with FAIR sharing of molecular visualization experiences.
+This is a data and code collection (`fair_covid_molvisexp`) for our publication available initially as preprint on [biorxiv](http://dx.doi.org/10.1101/2020.08.27.270140) and now published in [Acta Crystallographica D](https://dx.doi.org/10.1107/S2059798321002941) experimenting with FAIR sharing of molecular visualization experiences.
 We initially provide four example scripts for the [UnityMol](http://unitymol.sourceforge.net) software as well as derived media such as images, movies and 3D models.

+Please cite the work as:
+Xavier Martinez, Marc Baaden.
+UnityMol prototype for FAIR sharing of molecular visualization experiences: from pictures in the cloud to collaborative virtual reality exploration in immersive 3D environments.
+Acta crystallographica Section D : Structural biology, 2021, 77 (6), pp.746-754.

 ## Contents